Vancouver School Board

 The Vancouver School Board (VSB), officially the Board of Education of School District No. 39 (Vancouver), is a school district based in Vancouver, British Columbia, Canada.
 A board of nine elected trustees governs this school district that serves the city of Vancouver and the University Endowment Lands.

 Board of education

-The Vancouver Board of Education is composed of nine elected trustees and a student trustee.
+The Vancouver Board of Education is composed of nine elected trustees and a non-voting student trustee.
 Trustees of the Vancouver School Board are elected under an at-large system.

-Since 2022

-As of November 2022, the trustees of the Vancouver School Board, listed by number of votes received during the 2022 Vancouver municipal election, are:
+Current board composition